U.S. Administrative Law Research: General Sources

 A Guide to the Rulemaking Process, from the Office of the Federal Register, reviews proposed and final rules processes.

 A Research Guide to the Federal Register and the Code of Federal Regulations by the Law Librarians' Society of Washington, DC covers history, contents and organization; citations; the Unified Agenda; indexes; and the List of Sections Affected.
 From the same organization, see Federal Administrative Law: An Overview.

 Georgetown Law Library's Administrative Law Research Tutorial illustrates the regulatory process and the sources of law that process creates (agency regulations and decisions).
 It includes review questions to help you assess your understanding of the process and materials.

 Tracking Current Federal Legislation and Regulations: A Guide to Basic Sources (2007), by the Congressional Research Service, describes official and commercial sources and services.

-The Law Library of Congress's Administrative Law Guide covers presidential, executive branch, and agency-specific material.
+The Law Library of Congress's Guide to Administrative Law covers presidential, executive branch, and agency-specific material.